tuohai666/incubator-shenyu/README.md

 # Features

-   * ShenYu provides ability such as current limiting, fusing, forwarding, routing, monitoring and so on by its plugins.
+   * Apache ShenYu provides ability such as current limiting, fusing, forwarding, routing, monitoring and so on by its plugins.

    * Support HTTP, RESTFul, WebSocket, Dubbo, gRPC, Tars and Spring Cloud Proxy.